AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootJoinDtoAllFields/README.md

 **[Fetching All Entity Attributes As Spring Projection (DTO)](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJoinDtoAllFields)**

 **Description:** This application is a sample of fetching all attributes of an entity (`Author`) as a Spring projection (DTO).
 Commonly, a DTO contains a subset of attributes, but, sometimes we need to fetch the whole entity as a DTO.
-In such cases, we have to pay attention on how we write the query.
-Some queries can bring the result set in Persistent Context as well, and this is a performance penalty.
+In such cases, we have to pay attention to the chosen approach.
+Choosing wisely can spare us from performance penalties.

 **Key points:**
 - fetching the result set as a `List<Object[]>` or `List<AuthorDto>` via a JPQL of type `SELECT a FROM Author a` **WILL** fetch the result set as entities in Persistent Context as well - avoid this approach